top of page

 The Glenmore Definition of Readiness

-At Glenmore, readiness means a company can absorb capital, complexity and external pressure without destabilizing the organization.
+A company is ready when it can absorb capital, complexity, and external pressure without destabilising the organisation.

-It is the difference between growth that compounds and growth that destabilizes.
+That is the difference between growth that compounds and growth that unravels.

-The criteria underlying our readiness determinations are not theoretical.
+The criteria are not theoretical.
 They are documented and applied consistently.

 How Glenmore Approaches Readiness